Tea tree oil and emotional healing? It’s storytime!

 Now, fast forward a bunch of years, and I use all sorts of oils for both physical and emotional issues.

 In fact, I'm currently writing a guidebook on emotions and essential oils as part of my latest project.

-In the research I’ve been doing, I came across Melaleuca, which is of course another name for Tea Tree oil.
+In the research I've been doing, I came across the emotional implications and benefits of Melaleuca, which is of course another name for Tea Tree oil.

 I never thought about it beyond the physical applications, for things like cleansing and physical issues.

-Far beyond rashes and cleaning house….she felt so drawn to this oil that is all about clearing energetic baggage..…about protecting oneself from toxic, codependent relationships.
+Far beyond skin issues and cleaning house....she felt so drawn to this oil that is all about clearing energetic baggage...about protecting oneself from toxic, codependent relationships.

 Tea Tree oil encourages you to release all forms of self-betrayal, and create healthy boundaries to protect yourself from "energy vampires."

 This was exactly what my mother needed, and while I don't think she ever fully recovered from her psychic wounds in this life...